Temporary folder: Practical issues

-In Unix, the /tmp directory will often be a separate disk partition.
+In Unix-like systems, the /tmp directory will often be a separate disk partition.
 In systems with magnetic hard disk drives, performance (overall system IOPS) will increase if disk-head movements from regular disk I/O are separated from the access to the temporary directory.
-Increasingly, memory-based solutions for the temporary directory or folder are being used, such as "RAM disks" set up in random-access memory or the shared-memory device /dev/shm in Linux.
+Increasingly, memory-based solutions for the temporary directory or folder are being used, such as "RAM disks" set up in random-access memory, tmpfs file systems, or the shared-memory device /dev/shm in Linux.

-A Flash-based solid-state drive is less suitable as a temporary-storage device for reading and writing due to the asymmetric read/write duration and due to wear.
+A flash-based solid-state drive is less suitable as a temporary-storage device for reading and writing due to the asymmetric read/write duration and due to wear.
 (See wear leveling.)

 Traditional locations

 In MS-DOS and Microsoft Windows, the temporary directory is set by the environment variable TEMP or TMP.
-Using the Window API, one can find the path to the temporary directory using the GetTempPath2 function, or one can obtain a path to a uniquely-named temporary file using the GetTempFileName function.
+Using the Windows API, one can find the path to the temporary directory using the GetTempPath2 function, or one can obtain a path to a uniquely-named temporary file using the GetTempFileName function.
 Originally, the default was C:\Temp, then %WinDir%\Temp.
 In the Windows XP era, the temporary directory was set per-user as Local Settings\Temp, although still user-relocatable.
 For Windows Vista, 7, 8, and 10 the temp location has moved again to within the AppData section of the User Profile, typically C:\Users\User Name\AppData\Local\Temp (%USERPROFILE%\AppData\Local\Temp).
 In all versions of Windows, the Temp location can be accessed, for example, in Explorer, "Run..." boxes and in an application's internal code by using %TMP% or %TEMP%.
 As with other environmental variables, %TMP% or %TEMP% is synonymous with the full path.

-In Unix and Linux, the global temporary directories are /tmp and /var/tmp.
+In Unix-like systems, the global temporary directories are /tmp and /var/tmp.
 Web browsers periodically write data to the tmp directory during page views and downloads.
 Typically, /var/tmp is for persistent files (as it may be preserved over reboots), and /tmp is for more temporary files.
 See Filesystem Hierarchy Standard.
-In addition, a user can set their TMPDIR environment variable to point to a preferred directory (where the creation and modification of files is allowed).

-In macOS, a sandboxed application cannot use the standard Unix locations, but may use a user-specific directory whose path is provided by the function NSTemporaryDirectory.
+In addition, a user can set their TMPDIR environment variable to point to a preferred directory (where the creation and modification of files is allowed). macOS provides user-specific temporary directories and sets TMPDIR to refer to that directory; a sandboxed application cannot use the standard Unix locations, but may use that user-specific directory, the path is provided by the function NSTemporaryDirectory.

 In OpenVMS, SYS$SCRATCH and in AmigaDOS T: are used.